what is bartending

 Patron Treatment 1 2 4 6

-How a customer is treated is the most crucial thing in the service industry.
+How a customer is treated is crucial in the service industry.

 Being mean, rude, and condescending towards clients will only lead to nonperforming business or none at all.
-Regardless of how good are the servers and the bartenders, if there are no customers, there will be no business.
+Regardless of how good the servers and bartenders are, there will be no business without customers.

-Here are the common qualities on which the bartenders from the last two centuries agreed without any doubt, are the cornerstone of any business in the service industry.
+Here are the common qualities on which the bartenders from the last two centuries agreed without any doubt, and they are the cornerstone of any business in the service industry.

 The first rule to be observed by anyone working as a bartender in our business is to treat all customers with the utmost politeness and respect.

-No man employed in our business should make distinctions between poor or rich.
+No man employed in our business should make distinctions between poor and rich.

-Whether rich or poor, all the customers should be served with the same respect, with the same quality of goods.”
+Whether rich or poor, all the customers should be served with the same respect and quality of goods.”

 Customers on account of their appearance.
 As long as they behave like gentlemen, they should be treated as such, no matter what business they pursue.

-Efficient, paying attention to details, remember the regulars, habits, and usual drinks.
+Efficient, paying attention to details, remembering the regulars, habits, and usual drinks.

-To know how a customer desires the drink to be mixed, make an effort at all times to study the customers’ tastes, and make the drinks according to their taste .
+To know how a customer desires the drink to be mixed, always study the customers’ tastes and make the drinks according to their taste .

-Never leave a customer until properly served, even if the place is bustling, don’t appear you are rushing the quest service just because there is a lineup.
+Never leave a customer until properly served, even if the place is bustling.
+Don’t appear to be rushing the quest service just because there is a line.

-Tact, not just Talent; only Talent is half of the quality needed.
+Tact is not just talent; only talent is half the quality needed.

-“The Tin Trumpet, published in London in the latter part of 1700, says that “Talent knows what to do; tact knows how to do it.
+“The Tin Trumpet, ” published in London in the latter part of 1700, says, “Talent knows what to do; tact knows how to do it.

 Talent makes a man respectable; tact will make him respected.
 Talent is wealth; tact is ready money.”